idsherma/ix-github-api-exercise/README.md

-# Dogs API Breed Challenge :dog:
+# Github API exercise

-This repo contains starter files for the *Dogs API Breed* challenge.
+This repo contains starter files for the *Github API* exercise.